wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab11/lab11.md

 ### Analyzing the Environment

-In this exercise, Alex (you) will use Centrify Access Manager to examine possible issues with the health of the environment.
+In this exercise, Alex (you) will use Delinea Access Manager to examine possible issues with the health of the environment.

-1. Open **Access Manager**, right-click *Centrify Access Manager* and select **Analyze**
+1. Open **Access Manager**, right-click *Delinea Access Manager* and select **Analyze**

     ![](images/lab-004.png)